BirdeeHub/tomlua/README.md

 * Editing or re-emitting TOML is **secondary**; using dedicated editor libraries for that may make sense still.

 On startup you may have many toml files to parse in some situations, if you used it in a package spec format of some kind for example.

+Or maybe you need to parse toml files in a mass CI script.

 This is a tiny c library designed to chew through those as if you were using cjson for parsing json.